hdinkel/linuxcommandline/linux_intermediate/exercises.rst

 2. List only the names of the DNA files ENST0* that contain "CAACAAA" as part of the sequence.

 3. Considering the previous example, would you consider grep a suitable tool to perform motif searches?
 Why not?
-Try to find the pattern "CAACAAA" by manual inspection of the first two lines of each sequence.
+Try to find the pattern "CAACAAA" by manual inspection of the first three lines of each sequence.

 4. Count the number of ATOMs in the file 1Y57.pdb.

-5. Does this number agree with the annotated number of atoms (Search the REMARKs for "protein atoms")
+5. Does this number agree with the annotated number of atoms?
+The PDB file has a comment which tells you how many atoms there are annotated in this file.
+This comment can be found by searching for the term "protein atoms" (use quotes and case insensitive search here!).

 SED